chandrabhan-singh-98/pmpy/README.md

 ## About

-`pmpy` is a small python script to act as a a project status manager and viewer.
+`pmpy` is a small python script to act as a a project status tracker and viewer.

 ## Usage